 Just after the second beach, you’ll reach Lan Lo Au, the pass where the Wan Tsai Nature Trail meets the Tai Tan Country Trail.

-After the initial climb, the trail is fairly straightforward and easy.
+After the initial climb, the trail is fairly straightforward.
 It’s mostly flat and completely shaded.

 Hoi Ha Marine Life Centre

 The Jockey Club HSBC WWF Hong Kong Hoi Ha Marine Life Centre (or simply the Hoi Ha Marine Life Centre) provides educational services and opportunities for visitors to appreciate the marine park.

 Hoi Ha Wan is one of the marine reserve parks in Hong Kong and visitors to the Marine Life Centre can book a trip on the glass-bottom boat!
 The boat takes visitors for a tour of marine life in the reserve.

 The park operates between 10:30 AM and 5 PM and you can learn more about what they do on their website.

 End at Hoi Ha Wan